GMLC-TDC/HELICS/swig/python/README.md

 end of master Object Holder destructor
 ```

-Corresponding output should appear from the PI SENDER (window 2), and the `helics_broker` will just exit quietly.
+Corresponding output should appear from the PI SENDER (window 1).